spagnuolocarmine/FLY-language/README.md

 mvn install:install-file -Dfile=./azureclient-0.0.1-SNAPSHOT.jar -DgroupId=isislab -DartifactId=azureclient -Dversion=0.0.1-SNAPSHOT -Dpackaging=jar
 ```

-Go to to the top of folder fly-project-quickstart.zip and install the maven archetype:
+Go to to the top of folder fly-project-quickstart and install the maven archetype:

 ```
 cd fly-project-quickstart/